reimagined/hacker-news-resolve/README.md

 }
 ```

-Now we have a server side that works with users: a user can be registered and authenticated.
+Now the server side works with users: a user can be registered and authenticated.

 ### Error View